aioz-ai/AIOZ-GDANCE/README.md

 ## Citation
+If you use this code as part of any published research, we'd really appreciate it if you could cite the following paper:

 ```
 @inproceedings{aiozGdance,
     author    = {Le, Nhat and Pham, Thang and Do, Tuong and Tjiputra, Erman and Tran, Quang D. and Nguyen, Anh},